meows/racket/docs/recursion.md

 If you evaluated a large input like `(factorial 100)`, do you expect the shape to change for either example?

+This is one way that computer scientists or engineers count the memory requirements of any strategy or program you use to solve a problem -- by looking at how much information you're forced to remember.

+All programs will have some computation and memory cost.

 ## A little aside about `0!`

 Of all the examples of factorials, the one that is probably most remarkable to